kenzch1r0/kenzch1r0/README.md

 ### Hi, I'm Ken

-A SOFTWARE CONSULTANT
+A SOFTWARE ENGINEER
 IN LOVE WITH INTEGRATING CODE AND DESIGN

-- 🔭 I’m currently working as a Software Consultant
+- 🔭 I’m currently working as a Software Engineer
-- 🌱 I’m currently using Go and Vue.js
+- 🌱 I’m currently using Go

 Official portfolio online : https://kenzchiiro.github.io